SNEFFELS ENERGY BOARD

-*EcoAction Partners; our local governments: San Miguel and Ouray Counties, the towns of Telluride, Mountain Village, Norwood, Ophir and Ridgway, and the City of Ouray; our regional utility providers: San Miguel Power Association and Source Gas.
+EcoAction coordinates the Sneffels Energy Board with government and staff representatives from San Miguel and Ouray counties, the towns of Telluride, Mountain Village, Ophir, Norwood, Ridgway and the City of Ouray as well as utility partners, San Miguel Power Association, Black Hills Energy and citizen group representatives.